crate/cloud-tutorials/docs/sign-up.rst

 Sign up via Azure AD
 ====================

 Visit the `CrateDB Cloud Console`_.
-You should be presented with a
-|Microsoft Azure| *Active Directory* (AD) sign in option:
+You should be presented with a Microsoft Azure *Active Directory* (AD) sign in option:

 .. image:: _assets/img/cloud-sign-in-azure-new.png

-You must have a Azure account to proceed.
+You must have an Azure account to proceed.

 .. _sign-up-username-password: